-The Texas Deceptive Trade Practices Act (DTPA), Tex.
-Bus. & Com.
-Code § 17.41 et seq., protects consumers against false, misleading, or deceptive trade practices, including unconscionability and breach of warranty.
-The DTPA provides that a consumer who is damaged by such unlawful practices has a private right of action and may recover economic damages, injunctive relief, other equitable orders, and attorney fees.
+The Texas Deceptive Trade Practices Act (DTPA), Texas Business and Commerce Code 17.41 et seq., protects consumers against false, misleading, or deceptive trade practices, including unconscionability and breach of warranty.
+The DTPA provides that a consumer who is damaged by such unlawful practices has a private right of action and may recover economic damages, injunctive relief, other equitable orders, and attorney’s fees.
 If the illegal acts are committed knowingly or intentionally, the aggrieved consumer may obtain mental anguish and additional damages not to exceed three times the economic damages.

 B. Laws on Home Solicitation Contracts and “Buyer’s Remorse”